k4amos/Autocat-training/README.md

 <div align="center">Wordlist 1 and Wordlist 2 are strictly different, but due to the rule applied to Wordlist 1, they can crack the same password.</div>
 <br>

 The rules can introduce overlaps between different wordlists, so it is better to reason in terms of {wordlist + rule} pairs rather than wordlists alone.
-To avoid these inclusion issues, it could also be relevant to use thematic wordlists such as those by [clem9669](https://github.com/clem9669/wordlists), but how should we order and select them?
+To avoid these inclusion issues, it could also be relevant to use thematic wordlists such as those by [clem9669](https://github.com/clem9669/wordlists).

 ### The knapsack problem and the greedy algorithm to solve it